theory (physics), model (physics)

 Examples.

-The Euler-Lagrange equations of a functional characterize in variational calculus the extrema of that functional, hence its critical locus.
+In variational calculus the Euler-Lagrange equations of a nonlinear functional arising from transgression of a local Lagrangian density characterize the extrema of that functional, hence its critical locus (the “shell”).

-This originates from and is mainly used in physics, where the functional in question is the action functional of a physical system, and where its critical points encode the physically observable particle trajectories and field configurations by the principle of extremal action.
+This originates from and is mainly used in physics, specifically in Lagrangian field theory, where the functional in question is the action functional of a physical system, and where its critical points encode the physically realized field histories by the principle of extremal action.

 The Euler-Lagrange equations of the Einstein-Hilbert action are Einstein's equations of gravity.